tadejkas1/PC-Control-Windows-Server/README.md

-# PC Control Web Application
+# PC Control Windows Server

 ## Overview
 This Python Flask web application provides a web interface for controlling various PC functionalities, such as monitor control and system status updates.
 It's designed for ease of use and can be accessed through a web browser.